emnify/product-docs/docs/quickstart/devices/gps-trackers.md

 [Source Ruptela Documentation](https://doc.ruptela.lt/display/AB/Tracking+devices)

-Configuring the APN for Ruptela GPS trackers can be done through
+Configuring the APN for Ruptela GPS trackers can be done through:

 1. Ruptela Device Center over a USB, Bluetooth connection
-1. Via the SMS console through the emnify Portal (most simple)
+1. Via the SMS console through the emnify Portal
 1. via the emnify SMS API or Zapier Integration (when automating the configuration)

-When the GPS tracker is turned on for the first time after the SIM is installed it is showing the status `Attached` in the emnify portal.
+When the GPS tracker is turned on for the first time after the SIM is installed, it shows the status **Attached** in the emnify Portal.
 At this point the device can receive SMS but not establish a data session unless the APN is setup or detected.

 The SMS command to set the APN for Ruptela GPS trackers is: